bsolomon1124/misc/azure/azure_notes.md

     - Cheap and scalable
 2. **Private cloud**: Cloud environment hosted in your own data center, offering simulation of public cloud to users in your organization
     - More control, but organization is responsible for purchase and maintenance
+    - Private clouds still afford the scalability and efficiency of a public cloud
+    - Requires access to be limited to one tenant
 3. **Hybrid cloud**: Combines public and private clouds, allowing you to run your applications in the most appropriate location
     - Example: Host a website in the public cloud and link it to a highly secure database hosted in your private cloud
+    - **Cloud bursting**: internal resources meet most needs, but cloud-based resources can be added to help support peak use times

 ### Types of cloud services

 1. **Infrastructure as a service (IaaS)**: rented computing infrastructure (hardware), provisioned and managed over the Internet
     - Example: Azure VM
+    - IaaS _simulates hardware_
 1. [**Platform as a service (PaaS)**](https://azure.microsoft.com/en-us/overview/what-is-paas/): provides an environment for building, testing, and deploying software applications without requiring the user to manage the infrastructure
-    - Example: Azure SQL Database
+    - Example: Azure SQL Database, Azure API Management
 1. [**Software as a service (SaaS)**](https://azure.microsoft.com/en-us/overview/what-is-saas/): software that is centrally hosted and managed for the end customer, usually subscription-based
-    - Examples: Office 365, Skype, and Dynamics CRM Online, enterprise resource planning (ERP)
+    - Examples: Office 365, Skype, and Dynamics CRM Online, enterprise resource planning (ERP), Azure IoT Central

 ![Service comparison](../imgs/azure-iaas-saas-paas.jpg)